6 Tiny Things You Must Know To Make Marriage Counseling Work

 Advertisement

-Many people consider going to marriage or couples counseling at some point during the course of their relationship.
+Many people consider going to marriage or couples counseling sometime during their relationship.
 Sadly, marriage counseling has a questionable success rate.
-This is for a variety of reasons that can be mitigated when you understand the following facts about this type of therapy.
+This is for various reasons that can be mitigated when you understand the following facts about this type of therapy.

 Here are 6 things you must know to make marriage counseling work: